-Russ Johnson was an American comic artist, best known as the creator of 'Mister Oswald' (1927-1989), a comic strip which ran for six decades in the nationally syndicated trade magazine Hardware Retailing.
+Russ Johnson was an American comic artist, best-known as the creator of 'Mister Oswald' (1927-1989), a comic strip which ran for six decades in the nationally syndicated trade magazine Hardware Retailing.
 Set in a little hardware store, it features the daily problems of an unlucky store owner, his employees, the salespeople and the customers.
 A gentle, old-fashioned comic strip, much of its charm comes from its recognizability.
 Johnson drew every background and object with intricate detail.
-By running for more than half a century, 'Mr. Oswald' is a time document on how stores evolved over time.
-Yet much of the comedy itself is timeless, particularly to anyone who ever ran or visited a hardware shop.
-Together with Australian cartoonist Jim Russell Johnson is also the longest continuously active comic artist of all time, both working a record-breaking 62 years (!) without interruption!
-Yet since Johnson mostly worked for a small niche magazine both his fame and record have often been overlooked by comic fans and historians.
+Running for more than half a century, 'Mr. Oswald' is a time capsule of how stores evolved over the course of six decades.
+Modern-day readers can also delight in the charming observational comedy which, even today, remains recognizable to anyone who ever ran, worked in or visited a hardware shop.
+Together with Australian cartoonist Jim Russell, Johnson is also the longest-known continuously active comic artist of all time, both working a record-breaking 62 years (!) without interruption!
+Yet since he mostly worked for a small niche magazine, both his fame and record have often been overlooked by comic fans and historians.

 Russell P. Johnson was born in 1893 on a farm, not far from Gibson City, Illinois.
-As a child he loved Rudolph Dirks' The Katzenjammer Kids'.
+As a child, he loved Rudolph Dirks' The Katzenjammer Kids'.
 Johnson studied at Dixon College and Norman School.
-After graduation in 1915 he moved to Chicago, where he worked at Montgomery's Ward.
-In 1917 the United States got involved with World War I and Johnson subsequently joined the navy.
-When his officers noticed he was quite skilled at shooting, thanks to years of hunting animals around his farm, he was brought back to land to become a military shooting instructor.
-During his military service Johnson drew cartoons for Afloat and Ashore, a Naval paper published in Charleston, South Carolina.
+After graduation in 1915, he moved to Chicago, where he worked at Montgomery's Ward.
+His earliest cartoons appeared in the store's newsletter, Store News.
+In 1917, the United States got involved with World War I and Johnson subsequently joined the Navy.
+Since he often hunted animals on his farm, Johnson was skilled with guns.
+His superiors therefore decided to make him a military shooting instructor for ground troops.
+During his military service, Johnson drew cartoons for Afloat and Ashore, a Naval paper published in Charleston, South Carolina.

 In 1918, back in civilian life, Johnson took evening lessons at the Chicago Academy of Fine Arts, studying under Billy DeBeck and Carl Ed.
-By 1921 he returned to his birth town, Gibson City, where he became employed in his father's hardware store.
-However, he kept drawing advertising cartoons for the store's window displays, which were renewed every Tuesday.
-Through his aunt some of his cartoons got published in local newspapers.
-In 1925 the editor of the Hardware Retailing magazine asked him to draw some cartoons for his monthly magazine?
-Johnson created several one-shot features for the magazine before he introduced his signature character.
+By 1921, he returned to his birth town, Gibson City, where he worked in his father's hardware store.
+Each Tuesday, he prepared advertising cartoons for the store's window displays.
+Through his aunt, some of these cartoons were published in local newspapers.
+In 1925, the editor of Hardware Retailing asked Johnson to draw some cartoons for his monthly magazine.
+Most were one-shot gags.

 'Mister Oswald' (1932).